nicofilliol/BBBCopter/ArduPilotInstallation.md

 1. Get the latest image for the BeagleBone Blue frome this [link](https://rcn-ee.net/rootfs/bb.org/testing/).
 Choose the __most recent date__, then the folder __buster-console__ and download the file called _bone-debian-XX.X-console-armhf-YEAR-MONTH-DAY-1gb.img.xz \
 Direct Link to file used in this tutorial: [Bone Debian 10.4](https://rcn-ee.net/rootfs/bb.org/testing/2020-05-18/buster-console/bone-debian-10.4-console-armhf-2020-05-18-1gb.img.xz)

 2. Next, you'll need to flash the image to a microSD card.
 The easiest way to do this is by using [Etcher](https://www.balena.io/etcher/).
 Follow the steps in the app, the process itself should then be self-explanatory.
+Insert the SD card, then press the SD button in the corner of the BeagleBone and plug in the power cable to boot up the BBB.

 3. We now have to connect to the BeagleBone over SSH.
 There are a few different options to do this (please also refer to the official [Getting Started](https://beagleboard.org/getting-started) page). \
 _Option 1_: Connect the BeagleBoard to your computer over USB and install [drivers](https://beagleboard.org/getting-started#troubleshooting) according to your operating system.
 Then SSH into the BB using: